 A building can achieve the Bronze, Silver or Gold level.
 On completion of the construction planning a preliminary certificate is awarded.
 In order to be awarded a final certificate, the preliminary certificate must be verified no later than two years after the commissioning of the installation.

 Creating a possibility for more people to travel by public transport entails a considerable reduction of carbon dioxide emissions (CO2) in the atmosphere, which is one of the County Council's main ways of reducing negative environmental impact in the County.
 The upgrade of the Metro's Red Line aims to develop and strengthen capacity and thereby contribute to sustainable public transport.
-The goal is to increase capacity by 25 per cent in rush-hour traffic.
 To achieve this goal, investments are being made in

 - a new service command centre and new service command system